GMV-centravet/materials-elements/.github/CONTRIBUTING.md

 7. Make sure your code lints. (`npm run eslint`)
 8. Issue that pull request!

-## Any contributions you make will be under the Apache 2.0 License

-In short, when you submit code changes, your submissions are understood to be under the same Apache 2.0 License that covers the project.

-## Report bugs using Github's [issues](https://github.com/GMV-centravet/materials-mono/issues)
+## Report bugs using Github's [issues](https://github.com/GMV-centravet/materials-ui/issues)

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/GMV-centravet/materials-mono/issues); That' all folks !
+Report a bug by [opening a new issue](https://github.com/GMV-centravet/materials-ui/issues); That' all folks !